Updated August 2023

 If you’re using a high resistance coil with a low powered battery, the priming process is quicker.

 On the other hand, low resistance coils need more care because, as mentioned above, the increased cotton and wicking increases the chances of burning.
 It’s one reason why we recommend that high powered devices and low resistance coils are best used by experienced vapers.

-Fixed coil pods and tanks, such as the Novo X pods, generally have high resistance coils.
+Fixed coil pods and tanks, such as the Vaporesso Xros Pods, generally have higher resistance coils.

 With these devices, it’s usually a simple matter of filling the device and leaving it to stand for five minutes or so.

 It’s best to stand your device upright to ensure that the e-liquid is always in contact with the coil and the coil wicking.